macho-catt/100-days-of-code/log.md

 **Thoughts:** I decided to take the day off yesterday because I had a long day at work and I celebrated my girlfriend's birthday.
 I also wanted to take a break from the project because I was stuck on it and couldn't make any progress.
 I revisited it today and instead of working on the countdown timer first, I worked on the other components.
 Afterwards, I realized that I don't have to use the date object nor do I have to separate the minutes and seconds states from each other.
 Instead, I can use the seconds state on its own and just derive both the minutes and seconds from it.
 I was able to work through the project easily after realizing that fact.
 I guess taking the day off helped reset my thinking.

+### Day 14: June 7, 2021
+#####

+**Today's Progress**: Started drum machine project

+**Thoughts:** I started the drum machine project.
+I mostly worked on the html/css portion of it today.
+I am trying to take my time on each of these projects and actually make the html/css presentable.
+They are not responsive right now, but at some point in the future I want to go back and fix that.
+Hopefully I'm not taking too much time on these projects though.
+I expect to finish this and the last project for fcc frontend this week, so I can start on the next part of fcc.
+I want to tackle fullstackopen's backend portion at the same time as fcc's backend portion.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**